Yash-29-10-2003/fake-product-review-detector/README.md

 ### Running the Streamlit App

 1. Navigate to the project directory in your terminal.
+2. Run the Fast API backend.
-2. Run the Streamlit application using the appropriate command.
+3. Run the Streamlit application using the appropriate command.
-3. Open the provided URL in your web browser to interact with the app.
+4. Open the provided URL in your web browser to interact with the app.
-4. Paste a product review into the text area and click "Check Review" to see the prediction.
+5. Paste a product review into the text area and click "Check Review" to see the prediction.

 ---